 The durational performance refers to ‘ecriture feminine’ (Helene Cixous) and writing the maternal body in order to enunciate it.
 It uses smell as well as vision to convey visibility for women’s lived experience of motherhood.

 Description of work: the room is filled with the sweet, sweet smell of almond oil warming in milk.
 The milk is used to write on the white cotton that covers the huge span of the studio space (aprox 30×25 metres).
 Writing unconscious streams about my experiences of motherhood takes all day.
 Instead of completely disappearing, the milk soaks through leaving illegible fatty deposits on the cloth and the floor underneath.
 The room now smells disgusting and of stale milk.

 Researching domestic histories of the period c.
-1500 –1600, I used a combination of historical documents and fiction to create text which was written (dripped) in local honey on voile, a semi-transparent material which when coated with honey becomes transparent.
+1500 –1600, I used a combination of historical documents and fiction to write onto a huge voile cloth with local honey dripped from a stick.
+Voile is a semi-transparent material which when coated with honey becomes transparent.
 When the cloth was made into window hangings for the Tudor Mansion House, the light through the windows shone through the honey and revealed the text that had been inscribed onto it.

 This process became a metaphor for all the lost, semi-invisible histories of women’s domestic lives that were not recorded historically because they were not thought significant enough.

 In addition to workshops the site-specific voile window hangings were on show for a month in the Tudor Mansion House at Helmsley Castle.

 View more more using messy and smelly substances.